-Prior to any operation, please checks the operation limits of the unit given in the "ANNEXES" at the end of the IOM,
+Prior to any operation, please checks the operation limits of the unit given in the "ANNEXES" at the end of the IOM, page 55 to 62.

 These tables will give you all necessary information concerning the operating envelop of the unit.